The question of rudeness does not arise in the act of putting up a fence. It is the way you do it that may make your decision a rude one.

 If you have a large piece of land for your property or are worried about encroachment, then marking your property is an excellent idea.
 Being proactive in protecting your property will save you finances on lawsuits trying to defend it or get it back.

-You may also need to get property marked if you plan for renovations or make additions to the property.
+You may also need to get the property marketed if you plan for renovations or make additions to the property.
 In this case, it will help to know the amount of space you have left.

 You need added privacy